Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 Why is that the responsibility of the American worker, people who live in the United States, born in the United States, to go around fixing Venezuela, fixing Cuba, fixing all these other countries, taking out the leaders that we're told are the bad leaders?

-Americans keep saying they're tired of regime change, they're tired of wars, and it doesn't matter how often they think they're voting for the candidate who promises that these wars never end.
+Americans keep saying they're tired of regime change, they're tired of wars, and it doesn't matter how often they think they're voting for the candidate who promises that, these wars never end.

-Quote, it is being led by Marco Rubio, the Secretary of State and National Security Advisor, Mr. Rubio argues that Mr. Maduro is an illegitimate leader who oversees the export of drugs to the United States, which he says poses a quote, imminent threat.
+The Secretary of State and National Security Advisor, Mr. Rubio, argues that Mr. Maduro is an illegitimate leader who oversees the export of drugs to the United States, which he says poses a, quote, imminent threat.

 The intelligence agency's director, John Ratcliffe, and Stephen Miller, Mr. Trump's chief domestic policy advisor, both support Mr. Rubio's approach, the officials added.